-Probably the most simple of the effects to understand and apply, the distortion effect is attained by overloading the signal sent out from the amp, causing a very meshed but warm sound.
+Probably the most simple of the effects to understand and apply -- for both the guitar and bass -- the distortion effect is attained by overloading the signal sent out from the amp, causing a very meshed but warm sound.
 We’ve come a long way from having to crank up all the settings to achieve distortion, and several pedals refine on the basic idea of distortion and overdrive by better controlling the signal manipulation, which lends to a more pleasing and customizable sound than just doing things manually through the amp.

 Distorted bass lines have become of a staple of most electronic music such as house and dub-step.
 Usually done through the studio, several live bands recreate the same effect through a pedal of two.
 Not limited to electronic music, distortion of bass is also obviously popular with several metal bands in need of a deep crunch.
 Check out “Showbiz” by Muse to get a taste of how a well used distorted bass line sounds like in a pop song.